 When describing neck pain, consider the following aspects:

-1. Location: Specify the exact area of the neck where the pain is felt.
+1. Location: Specify the exact neck area where the pain is felt.

 2. Intensity: Describe the severity of the pain (e.g., mild, moderate, severe).